 This Double Barrel Flintlock Pistol being used on Black Sails. (courtesy STARZ and IMFDB)

 The barrels are 6 3/4 inches long and .58 calibre and the pistol's overall length is 13 3/8 inches.
-The bore of the barrels is cylinder and made of polished high-carbon steel (type:BS970 no.080M40- auto industry foundry) and the breeches are threaded.
+The bore of the barrels is cylinder and made of polished high-carbon steel (type:BS970 no.080M40- auto industry foundry) and the breeches are tight.

 The lock is made with strong durable springs and has a case-hardened frizzens that throws good sparks.
 We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to our door throughout North America and to Europe and the UK.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.